dr-JT/psyworkflow/README.md

 # workflow

-A package to aid in the research workflow process
+A package to aid in the research workflow

 ## Install